ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 This example is provided for educational purposes only.
 Contrast enhancement is performed using a simple percentile-based approach, and the optic disc is manually segmented (not precisely) to illustrate the effect of excluding it.

-- `contrast_rnfl_thickness_map`: An interactive tool for percentile-based contrast adjustment and enhanced colormap visualization of RNFL thickness maps.
-It also supports manual optic disc segmentation to demonstrate how disc removal affects the final visualization.
+- `contrast_rnfl_thickness_map`: An interactive tool for percentile-based contrast enhancement of RNFL thickness maps.
+It uses a custom color map, and it also supports manual optic disc segmentation to demonstrate how disc removal affects the final visualization.

 <p align="center">
 <img width="80%" src=./assets/Fig3-enhancedRNFLT.png>